Aditya11-git/GithubNewDemo/README.md

 - Replace placeholder values (passwords, SMTP credentials) with your actual values
 - **Do not commit secrets in appsettings.json**
 - In production, use Azure Key Vault or environment variables for secret management

-✅ Uploading images to `wwwroot/images` works correctly in local mode

 ##### Run Migrations